 Mendoza Argentina Travel Guide

-Argentine cuisine in Mendoza is influenced by large waves of Spanish plus Italian immigration.
+Argentine cuisine in Mendoza is influenced by large waves of Spanish and Italian immigration.
 The region's identity is defined by its agricultural output: grapes for wine, olives for high-quality olive oil, and various fruits and vegetables.

 Meat, especially beef, stands central to the diet, reflecting the country's Gaucho traditions.
 The culture of asado (barbecue) is a central component of social life.